-Urgent needs for the shelter, including pandemic materials, are published every week here>
+Urgent needs for the shelter are published every week here> Scroll below for covid-19/pandemic assistance.

 Hospitality House staff implemented its emergency action plan protocol for pandemic flu prevention to lessen the likelihood of illness in mid-March 2020 and that plan remains intact today.
 This plan includes recommendations set forth by the Centers for Disease Control and Prevention as well as additional safety precautions specific to our shelter, as outlined by Nevada County Public Health.